-Are you searching for a cheap and natural flea repellent for your dog or cat?
-If you want to keep fleas off of your pet and out of your home, but you aren't keen on using chemical-based flea collars and sprays, vinegar is an option.
+If you want a cheap, natural flea repellent to keep fleas off your pet and out of your home but aren't keen on using chemical-based flea collars and sprays, vinegar is an option.
 Vinegar is fragrance- and chemical-free, environmentally friendly, and safe for pets and children.

 Like many pests, fleas hate the smell and taste of vinegar, so they'll do their best to avoid it.
 Use this information to your advantage by making a vinegar-based flea spray to use on your pet.